Universal541/brianreymore/src/content/essays/america-at-250.md

 What is neglected can be rebuilt.

-The question is whether enough Americans still remember how.
+.....if enough Americans still remember how.

 ## The Spirit of the Contract